-The School of Art has a vibrant and committed Postgraduate Research community.
+The School of Art, Film and Media has a vibrant and committed Postgraduate Research community.

 We have regular points of contact with supervising teams and also come together as a community through the Art Research Centre, associated research groups and, importantly, as a cohort.

 We foster discussions and share research through regular forums and more relaxed drop in sessions.
 Our researchers are invited to share papers and projects and to discuss and develop their research ideas, supported by a richly focussed, friendly, and nurturing environment.

 Within the School of Art, Film and Media we have excellent dedicated technicians and workshop facilities, opportunities to exhibit and develop the work and, most of all, the support to enable our researchers to make the most of their artistic research and its impacts.

 There are key application dates available on the university website as well as funding and cost information.
 Before submitting an application it is advisable to contact Dr Conor Wilson, Higher Degrees Tutor (email@example.com), to discuss the research opportunities available and your developing ideas.

 Project title: A thousand intertwinings: an exploration of embodied artistic processes made in collaboration with an estuarine landscape and its vibrant matter.

 My practice-based PhD explores the entangled complexities of place through a case study of the Taw Estuary in North Devon.
 The artwork is created through a series of embodied processes fostering slow walking as a disruptive methodology.

 Central to the project are notions of the entangled nature of our bodies in this and every place, the residues of our increasingly troubled human relationships with(in) our landscapes, and forming other ways of knowing, being and recording place that prioritises touch over sight.